CharlieJRBenson/Smart-Contract-Hacking/Re-entrancy/README.md

 The goal of this level is for you to steal all the funds from the contract.

 ### Observations
 This contract makes the critical error of transfering funds to a user before altering the users balance.
 As solidity runs in a single threaded procedural process, this can be exploited through a malicious "Re-entrancy" contract.

 To allow my withdraw request to pass the condition, I must hold a balance on the ```Reentrance{}``` contract.

-Upon recieving any funds without any call data, our malicious contract's fallback function with be triggered.

-Recursively calling ```withdraw()``` on the ```Reentrance{}``` contract, all before our balance can ever be updated.
+Upon recieving any funds without any call data, our malicious contract's fallback function with be triggered, recursively calling ```withdraw()``` on the ```Reentrance{}``` contract, all before our balance can ever be updated.

 This recursive loop will continue until all of the contract's funds are drained.